vdevhub/meet/README.md

 # Meet App

-## Live App
-The app is deployed [on GitHub.io](https://vdevhub.github.io/meet/).
+- Meet is an application showing upcoming events in a selected city.
+- It is a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
+- The application uses the Google Calendar API to fetch upcoming events.
+- Google OAuth2 is implemented for authentication.

 ![MeetMain](https://github.com/user-attachments/assets/aaab55a7-7479-4b68-8d0d-9e7bb13aed3f)

-## Description
-Meet is an application showing upcoming events in a selected city.
-It is a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
-The application uses the Google Calendar API to fetch upcoming events.

 ## Key Features
 1. Filter events by city.
 2. Show/Hide event details.
-3. Specify number of events.
+3. Specify the number of events.
 4. Use the app when offline.
 5. Add an app shortcut to the home screen.
 6. Display charts visualizing event details.